 The organisation, whose name means “non-Islamic education is sacrilege”, is fighting to impose a strict interpretation of Sharia law across Africa’s most populous country.

 “During the civil war we knew and we could even predict where the enemy was coming from.
+But the challenge we have today is more complicated,” Jonathan said.

 Now, Boko Haram backers and sympathisers are “in the executive arm of the government; some of them are in the parliamentary/legislative arm of the government, while some are even in the legislative arm.
 Some are also in the armed forces, the police and other security agencies,” he said at a three-day literary service attended by authors Chinua Achebe and Wole Soyinka.